SanazME/Algorithm-DataStructure/linked_lists/REAME.md

   1. If there is no cycle, the fast pointer takes N/2 times to reach the end of the linked list, where N is the length of the linked list.
   2. If there is a cycle, the fast pointer needs M times to catch up the slower pointer, where M is the length of the cycle in the list.
 Obviously, M <= N. So we will run the loop up to N times.
 And for each loop, we only need constant time.
 So, the time complexity of this algorithm is O(N) in total.

+### Find the middle of a linked-list
+- to find the middle of a linked list for problems like palindrome, we can use a fast and slow pointers where the fast pointer moves two times faster than the slow pointer.
+When the fast pointer reaches the end of the list, the slow pointer will be at the middle of the list.

 ### Reverse a Linked-List
 - One solution is to iterate the nodes in original order and move them to the head of the list one by one. (https://leetcode.com/explore/learn/card/linked-list/219/classic-problems/1204/)